 Safety is everyone’s top priority, so you’ll likely want to add some extra items to increase the safety of your rack system:

 Anchors – Pallet rack that is not anchored to a concrete floor is extremely unsafe.
-Four anchors should be installed per frame.
+You need four anchors installed per frame.
 Anchoring pallet rack is an essential part of proper pallet rack installation.

 Column Guards – Damaged pallet rack is unsafe, and the most common damage to a frame happens when it is hit by a forklift.
 Installing column guards on each frame can reduce the likelihood of damage during low speed impacts.
-Each exposed side of a frame should be protected with a column guard.
+Any exposed side of a frame needs protection with a column guard solution such as a RAMguard or a column guard.

 Drop Pins – Beam safety drop pins are an easy and inexpensive way to reduce the chance of beams being accidentally disengaged.
 This common error happens when a forklift operator lifts a pallet too high, causing the pallet to raise the beam above and disconnect it from the frame.
 This results in the entire beam level failing and pallets falling to the floor.
 Installing two drop pins per beam prevents this type of accident.